 Beth Darnall, PhD, is Clinical Professor in the Department of Anesthesiology, Perioperative and Pain Medicine.
 She is a pain psychologist and scientist.
 Broadly, her research investigates how to best treat and prevent chronic pain.
-She is a principal investigator for $14M in federal research awards.
+She is a principal investigator for $14M in federal and independent research awards.

 She is principal investigator for an $8.8 million award from the Patient Centered Outcomes Research Institute (PCORI) to conduct a pragmatic, multisite clinical trial that will investigate how to best help physicians and patients successfully reduce long term opioid use in chronic pain using patient-centered methods.
 This research focuses on reducing patient risks while also testing evidence based behavioral treatments to optimize opioid and pain reduction (cognitive behavioral therapy and chronic pain self-management).

 She is co-principal investigator for an NIH R01 project that is studying the mechanisms of pain catastrophizing treatment, including a novel single-session compressed pain psychology class she developed.
 She developed an Internet-based pre-surgical pain psychology treatment that aims to reduce distress and optimize post-surgical recovery, including pain and opioid cessation (tested in women undergoing surgery for breast cancer at Stanford).
 The goal of this research is to dismantle barriers to effective psychological treatment for pain.